 MSBS 593A Research in Biomedical Sciences (Masters Lab Rotation).
 2cr Fall and/or Spring

-DENT 5025Q Fundamentals of Dental Materials Science.
+DENT 5025Q Chemical Properties & Structures of Dental Materials.
 2 cr.
 Spring

 A wide variety of materials are used in dentistry.
 They have changed the way dentistry is practiced today and provided patients with more esthetic and biocompatible options.
 This course will teach the fundamental principles of material science and strength of materials.
 It will provide a scientific framework for the use of biomaterials in the clinical treatment of patients.
 Student will be exposed to the different types of materials such as metals, polymers, ceramics, composites, adhesives and how they are currently used in dentistry.
 Students will be made aware of the basic and clinical properties that make them suitable for use and future innovations.
 The course comprises lectures and assigned literature to be reviewed and discussed by students.

 DENT 5910Q Oral Biology Research Seminar.
 1 cr.
 Spring

 Students attend seminar series in which scientists conducting dental research are invited from various institutions to present their work.

 DENT 5225Q Bacteriology and Oral Infectious Diseases 3 cr.